Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Geo.md

 `iotdisco:`, an error must be returned.
 Also, only things registered as public will have their geo-spatial information published.

+### `iotid` URI scheme

+Publication of `iotid` URIs should be limited to registrations of digital identities belonging to the account of the client making the publication.
+Any attemp to publish a digital identity of someone else should result in an error being returned.

 ### Rate limits

 The geo-spatial component should implement rate limits to protect against abuse.
 These rate